Geometric Phase-Driven Scattering Evolutions: Abstract

 \section{Abstract}

-We explore the classical topic of scattering manipulation, from a different perspective of controlled excitations and interferences of quasi-normal modes (QNMs).
-Scattered waves can be expanded as coherent additions of radiations from the QNMs excited, and thus relative amplitudes and phases among them are crucial factors to engineer for scattering shaping.
-Here relying on the electromagnetic reciprocity, we provide full geometric representations based on the Poincaré sphere for those factors, and identify the hidden underlying geometric phases that drive the scattering evolutions.
+Conventional approaches for scattering manipulations rely on the technique of field expansions into spherical harmonics (electromagnetic multipoles), which nevertheless is non-generic (expansion coefficients depend on the position of the coordinate system's origin) and more descriptive than predictive.
+Here we explore this classical topic from a different perspective of controlled excitations and interferences of quasi-normal modes (QNMs) supported by the scattering system.
+Scattered waves are expanded into not spherical harmonics but radiations of QNMs, among which the relative amplitudes and phases are crucial factors to architect for scattering manipulations.
+Relying on the electromagnetic reciprocity, we provide full geometric representations based on the Poincaré sphere for those factors, and identify the hidden underlying geometric phases of QNMs that drive the scattering evolutions.
 Further synchronous exploitations of the incident polarization-dependent geometric phases and excitation amplitudes enable efficient manipulations of both scattering intensities and polarizations.
 Continuous geometric phase spanning $2\pi$ is directly manifest through scattering variations, even in the rather elementary configuration of an individual particle scattering waves of varying polarizations.
-We have essentially merged three vibrant fields of geometric phase, Mie scattering and QNM, and unlocked an extra dimension of geometric phase for scattering manipulations, which will greatly broaden the horizons of many disciplines associated with not only electromagnetic scatterings, but also scatterings of waves in other forms.
+We have essentially established a profoundly all-encompassing framework for the calculations of geometric phase in scattering systems, which will greatly broaden horizons of many disciplines not only in photonics but also in general wave physics where geometric phase is generic and ubiquitous.